Azure/cloud-scale-data-for-devs-guide/docs/index.md

 ---
-title: Azure Cosmos DB Java Developers Guide
+title: Cloud-Scale Data for Spring Developers
-description: The Azure Cosmos DB Java Developer Guide is a guide for bringing Cloud Native Java applications to Azure and using Azure Cosmos DB for your data needs. ms.service: cosmos-db ms.topic: overview ms.date: 08/19/2022
+description: The Cloud-Scale Data for Spring Developers Quick Start Guide is a guide for bringing Cloud Native Java applications to Azure and using Azure Cosmos DB for your data needs. ms.service: cosmos-db ms.topic: overview ms.date: 08/19/2022